SoK: Differential Privacies: Variation of privacy loss (V)

-This definition was also introduced as \emph{predictive DP} in~\cite{hall2012new} and as \emph{model-specific DP} in~\cite{mcclure2015relaxations}, with slightly different ways of defining the randomness which models this notion of ``realistic'' datasets.
+The exact meaning of ``with probability at least $1-\gamma$ on the choice of $D_1$ and $D_2$'' can vary slightly.
+In~\cite{hall2012new} and in~\cite{mcclure2015relaxations}, the authors introduce \emph{predictive DP} (PredDP) and \emph{model-specific DP} respectively, which quantify over all possible choices of $D_1$, and picks $D_2$ randomly in the neighborhood of $D_1$.
+In~\cite{dixit2012testing}, $D_1$ and $D_2$ are both taken out of a set of density larger than $1-\gamma$, and the authors call this definition \emph{generalized DP} (GdDP).
+The distribution generating the dataset is also not always assumed to be generating i.i.d.\ records; we denote the corresponding parameter by $\theta$.

-This relaxation looks similar to probabilistic DP, but is actually different: both have a small probability that the risk is unbounded, but while random DP this probability is computed across inputs of the mechanism (i.e., users or datasets), for probabilistic DP it is computed across mechanism outputs.
-Also similarly to probabilistic DP, excluding some cases altogether creates definitional issues: random DP does not satisfy the convexity axiom (see Proposition~\ref{prop:a-c-rand} in Appendix~\ref{app:ax}).
-We postulate that using a different mechanism to allow some inputs to not satisfy the mechanism, similar to R\'enyi DP, could solve this problem.
+Random DP might look similar to probabilistic DP\@: in both cases, there is a small probability that the privacy loss is unbounded.
+On the other hand, they are very different: in random DP, this probability is computed inputs of the mechanisms (i.e., users or datasets), for probabilistic DP, it is computed across mechanism outputs.
+Also similarly to probabilistic DP, excluding some cases altogether creates definitional issues: random DP does not satisfy the convexity axiom (see Proposition~\ref{prop:a-c-rand} in Section \ref{sec:sum}).
+We postulate that using a different tool to allow some inputs to not satisfy the mechanism, similar to approximate DP or R\'enyi DP, could solve this problem.

 Usually, data-generating distributions are used for other purposes: they typically model an adversary with partial knowledge.
 However, definitions in this section still compare the outputs of the mechanisms given fixed neighboring datasets: the only randomness in the indistinguishability property comes from the mechanism.
 By contrast, definitions of Section~\ref{sec:b} compare the output of the mechanism on a random dataset, so the randomness comes both from the data-generating distribution and the mechanism.